Minerva142/DenseRetrievalProject/README.md

 * Furthermore there are 4 different faiss index without training.
 [First](https://github.com/Minerva142/DenseRetrievalProject/blob/main/faiss_implementations/DirectBert_with_faiss_wot_training.py) one is BERT model and BERT tokenizer faiss, and the [second](https://github.com/Minerva142/DenseRetrievalProject/blob/main/faiss_implementations/faiss_just_using_bert_tokenizer.py) one is directly using BERT tokenizer.
 [Third](https://github.com/Minerva142/DenseRetrievalProject/blob/main/faiss_implementations/faiss_index_implementation_SBERT.py) it directly uses the pre-trained BERT sentence transformer as encoder.
 (Implemented but not trained and tested)

 * We also tested many different pre-trained models on the dataset.
 Tests were also performed with BM25 to provide a value comparison.
-Implementations are in kaggle notebooks  Below you can see the list of these tested models:
+Implementations are in kaggle notebooks, and also provided under [here]().
+Below you can see the list of these tested models:

 | Model Name                                 |